How To Make Money Selling Your Own Artwork Online

 Socialize online – Visit online galleries and get to know the people who run the sites, start making friends on Twitter and Facebook, join artist forums and visit other artists’ blogs.
 In other words, get out there and start socializing and promoting yourself online, just like you’d do in the offline world.
 Only now, instead of sending them to a gallery to view your work, you can send them to your website.

 When you're learning how to make money selling your own artwork online, you need to understand that the very first step is to create a website.
-If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a successful blog for as little as $3.49 per month (this low price is guaranteed only through my link).
+If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start blogging for money for as little as $3.49 per month (this low price is guaranteed only through my link).
 You will also receive your own domain name for free ($15 value) by clicking on this link and purchasing at least 12 months of hosting with BlueHost.
 Keep in mind that if you're learning how to make money selling your own artwork online, the first thing you need is your own self-hosted website.
 It will help you look more professional in front of your visitors, clients, companies, and everyone else.